Comparative Perspectives and Continuities 30 May - 1 June 2014 | Regent's University London

-Offering an outlet and forum for exchange of research and scholarship in this field, Turkish Migration Conference 2014 aims to bring together academics, practitioners, policy makers, students, and wider interested public to debate and discuss past, current and future patterns of human mobility as well as non-mobility and national and transnational repercussions of increasing mobility.
+Offering an outlet and forum for exchange of research and scholarship in this field, Turkish Migration Conference 2014 organised by Regent's Centre for Transnational Studies brought together academics, practitioners, policy makers, students, and wider interested public to debate and discuss past, current and future patterns of human mobility as well as non-mobility and national and transnational repercussions of increasing mobility.

-Streams in the Turkish Migration Conference 2014 will focus on the impact of migration on receiving, sending and transit societies, on individuals, families, households, groups, and communities, economics and development, arts, culture and media.
+Streams in the Turkish Migration Conference 2014 focused on the impact of migration on receiving, sending and transit societies, on individuals, families, households, groups, and communities, economics and development, arts, culture and media.

-It will also cover issues such as integration, multiculturalism, xenophobia, mixed ethnicities, minorities, asylum seekers, refugees, internal displacement, care drain, brain drain, labour market implications, education, discrimination, conflict, segregation, gender roles, aging, fertility, sexuality, class relations, transnational politics, diasporas and remittances.
+It also covered issues such as integration, multiculturalism, xenophobia, mixed ethnicities, minorities, asylum seekers, refugees, internal displacement, care drain, brain drain, labour market implications, education, discrimination, conflict, segregation, gender roles, aging, fertility, sexuality, class relations, transnational politics, diasporas and remittances.

-For further information or queries about the Turkish Migration Conference 2014, please contact:
+For further information or queries about the Turkish Migration Conference, please contact:

 Regent's Centre for Transnational Studies